Share

 Treatment options to enhance the clinical benefits of ECMO support and prevent complications, such as ongoing hyperinflammation, are currently limited.

-Enhanced lung rest: improve VV-ECMO outcomes
+Enhanced lung rest: VV-ECMO

 Combined VV-ECMO and CytoSorb